-- Implementing Cisco ASA firewalls in transparent mode helps reduce network complexity. - IDS/IPS modules require the external network interface port to be connected to the network for management and automated reporting and alerts to be sent.
-For virtual modules, the Management 0 interface is used. - When configuring high availability, only the primary Cisco ASA needs to be fully configured; the secondary Cisco ASA mirrors the primary's configurations once the failover interface and IP information are configured. - Cisco Adaptive Security Device Manager (ADSM) is a good tool for making policy changes in small environments.
+- Implementing Cisco ASA firewalls in transparent mode helps reduce network complexity. - IDS/IPS modules require the external network interface port to be connected to the network for management and automated reporting and alerts to be sent. - When configuring high availability, only the primary Cisco ASA needs to be fully configured; the secondary Cisco ASA mirrors the primary's configurations once the failover interface and IP information are configured. - Cisco Adaptive Security Device Manager (ADSM) is a good tool for making policy changes in small environments.
 For large enterprises, Cisco Security Manager provides the best platform for managing rules with a large number of objects across many devices. - Multi-context firewalls allow for traffic and administrative segmentation. - Firewall rule sets must adhere to a "least amount of access necessary" policy.
 Rules must be defined by specific source/destination addressing and TCP/UDP ports required for the cardholder data environment (for example, point-of-sale) networks. - Configure the primary login authentication of the Cisco ASA to be directed to the Cisco Secure ACS.
 Individual user account profiles need to be created.
 Configure secondary or tertiary authentication local to the Cisco ASA itself in the event of a WAN or Cisco Secure ACS failure. - Configure logs to be sent to a centralized syslog server such as RSA enVision.

-- Configure NTP to ensure all logging is coordinated - Cisco ASA firewalls were used for the branch WAN, Internet edge, and data center aggregation block
+- Configure NTP to ensure all logging is coordinated - Cisco ASA firewalls were used for the store WAN, Internet edge, and data center aggregation block.

-Cisco ASA Services Module (ASASM)-Data Center
+Cisco Firewall Services Module (FWSM)-Data Center

-The Cisco ASA Services Module (ASASM) is an integrated module installed inside a Cisco Catalyst 6500 Series Switch or Cisco 7600 Internet Router.
-The Cisco ASASM allows any port on the Cisco Catalyst switch to operate as a firewall port and integrates firewall security inside the network infrastructure.
+The Cisco Firewall Services Module (FWSM) is an integrated module installed inside a Cisco Catalyst 6500 Series Switch or Cisco 7600 Internet Router.
+The Cisco FWSM allows any port on the Cisco Catalyst switch to operate as a firewall port and integrates firewall security inside the network infrastructure.

-The Cisco ASASM includes a number of advanced features that help reduce costs and operational complexity while enabling organizations to manage multiple firewalls from the same management platform.
+The Cisco FWSM includes a number of advanced features that help reduce costs and operational complexity while enabling organizations to manage multiple firewalls from the same management platform.
 Features such as the resource manager help organizations limit the resources allocated to any security context at any time, thus ensuring that one security context does not interfere with another.
-The transparent firewall feature configures the Cisco ASASM to act as a Layer 2 bridging firewall, resulting in minimal changes to network topology.
+The transparent firewall feature configures the Cisco FWSM to act as a Layer 2 bridging firewall, resulting in minimal changes to network topology.